-Ashtanga Mysore – All Weekdays, Monday to Friday 7.00 – 9.00am in the Yoga Room
+Ashtanga Mysore – Monday, Wednesday and Friday 7.00 – 9.00am in the Studio

 Mysore class is a self practice within a group setting.
 The class is not led, rather all instructions are given to the student individually.
 Students practice the Ashtanga Yoga sequence as given by their teacher and at their own pace.

 Mysore classes are open to all levels of practitioner and are the best place for complete beginners, or those relatively new to this style of practice, to learn Ashtanga Yoga.

 You can drop into these classes anytime within the two hour period to suit your morning – at least 45 minutes practice is recommended.